Your First Denture

 1. Immediate Denture:

-An immediate denture is fitted by your Dentist at the time of the extraction of your natural teeth.
-Your denture is therefore made before your teeth are removed.
+An immediate denture is fitted by your Dentist/Oral surgeon at the time of the extraction of your natural teeth.
+Your denture is made before your teeth are extracted.
+You then take your completed denture along with you to your extraction appointment.
+Your dentist or oral surgeon extracts your teeth and puts the denture immediately in your mouth.
+This ensures that at no time are you ever without teeth.

 2. Delayed Immediate Denture: